What Is Fetal Alcohol Syndrome?

 Fetal alcohol syndrome is preventable by completely avoiding alcohol during pregnancy.
 Damage can occur in the earliest weeks of pregnancy so, if you are trying to get pregnant, it is best to avoid all alcohol.

 If you are currently pregnant or would like to be, but have an alcohol problem, the best time to seek treatment is now.
 Giving up on alcohol or overcoming dependency is challenging but absolutely necessary in order to lower the risk of fetal alcohol syndrome.
-Contact a dedicated treatment provider who can help guide you in the right direction towards recovery.
+Contact a treatment provider who can help answer any rehab-related questions or discuss treatment options.